Wu Wei & Non Action & Action

 But through the other method of combating injustice, we alone suffer the consequences of our mistakes, and the other side is wholly spared.
 This other method is satyagraha.
 One who resorts to it does not have to break another’s head; he may merely have his own head broken.
 He has to be prepared to die himself suffering all the pain.
 In opposing the atrocious laws of the Government of South Africa, it was this method that we adopted.
 We made it clear to the said Government that we would never bow to its outrageous laws.
 No clapping is possible without two hands to do it, and no quarrel without two persons to make it.
 Similarly, no State is possible without two entities, the rulers and the ruled.
 You are our sovereign, our Government, only so long as we consider ourselves your subjects.
 When we are not subjects, you are not the sovereign either.
 So long as it is your endeavor to control us with justice and love we will let you do so.
 But if you wish to strike at us from behind we cannot permit it.
 Whatever you do in other matters, you will have to ask our opinion about the laws that concern us.
 If you make laws to keep us suppressed in a wrongful manner and without taking us into confidence, these laws will merely adorn the statute books.
 We will never obey them.
 Award us for what punishment you like, we will put up with it.
 Send us to prison and we will live there as in a paradise.
 Ask us to mount the scaffold and we will do so laughing.
 Shower what sufferings you like upon us; we will calmly endure all and not hurt a hair of your body.
 We will gladly die and will not so much as touch you.
 But so long as there is yet life in these our bones, we will never comply with your arbitrary laws.

-India did win in the end their freedom from the United Kingdom and in this victory we can see echos of wu wei.
+India did win their freedom from the United Kingdom and in this victory we can see echoes of wu wei.

 Helping Others with Wu Wei

-I usually only hear or see the effects of what I did long afterwards.
+I usually only hear or see the effects of what I did long afterward.
 Today I just talked to someone I helped back a few years ago, with a few hours of conversation.
-Those few moments of conversation ended up forming whole new work groups and methods to do business, that then rippled out to helping countless others in substance abuse treatment…
+Those few moments of conversation ended up forming whole new work groups and methods to do business, that then rippled out to helping countless others in substance abuse treatment.

-As a Taoist I assist in very simple ways, as quietly as possible and to move on quickly.
+As a Taoist, I assist in very simple ways, as quietly as possible and to move on quickly.
 Never to guide others beyond what fits their life.
 Striving always to Wu-Wei.
-It’s strange after 10 or 20 years how people will bounce back into me and inform me what I built, did or said is still in use or growing…
+It’s strange after 10 or 20 years how people will bounce back into me and inform me of what I built, did or said is still in use or growing.

-The point being: you can make a difference, just don’t get trapped by ego or desires to make it more than what it needs to be.
+The point is: you can make a difference, just don’t get trapped by ego or desires to make it more than what it needs to be.

 I hope you catch the difference!